bbc/peaks.js/customizing.md

 Notifies Peaks.js that the current playback position has changed.
-To mimic `HTMLMediaElement` behavior, this event should be emitted approximately every 250 milliseconds.
+To mimic `HTMLMediaElement` behavior, this event should be emitted approximately every 250 milliseconds during media playback.
 It should also be emitted after a successful seek operation.

 The event data should be the current playback position, in seconds.